ngud-119/GetFitness/README.md

 ## Technologies Used:

 - Swift5
 - UIKit
-- Firebase for authentication and saving user
 - TableView with custom cell
 - CollectionView with custom cell
-- URLSession
+- Networking(URLSession)
+## Third party library
+- Firebase for authentication and saving user